shoeper/frr/doc/developer/building-libyang.rst

 package from their repositories.
 Therefore we offer two options to install this library.

+On Fedora 33+ it can be installed with `sudo dnf install libyang libyang-devel`.

 **Option 1: Binary Install**

 The FRR project builds some binary ``libyang`` packages.